 Sycip Gorres Velayo & Co., the independent auditor appointed by the stockholders, has audited the consolidated financial statements of the Group in accordance with Philippine Standards of Auditing and its report to the stockholders or members, has expressed its opinion on the fairness of presentation upon completion of such audit.

 Christopher T. Po Chairman of the Board

 Vicente Cregorio President & Chief Executive Officer

 Manuel T. Del Barrio Vice President & Chief Financial Officer

-2 8 APR 2021 Signed this day of , 202
+Signed this 2 8 APR 2021 , 2021